Schmaxel/Program/README.md

-# Program
+# Pokemon Battle in Java
--- Pokemon Battle in JAVA --
+-- Program --